 Making changes to an attachment before you register may cause the preregistration to fail.
 If your preregistration fails due to a modified file, don't worry!
 Your preregistration will be saved as a draft in your live project's "Registrations" tab that you can re-register.

 If you want to make changes to an attachment - such as renaming it or editing the content - you first need to remove the attachment from the form.
-To remove an attachment, click the red X next to the filename.
+To remove an attachment, click the blue X next to the filename.
 Then make the changes to the file on your computer and re-upload the file to the form.

 3. Preview your preregistration